 Reinsurance recoverables correspond to the technical provisions of the Universal Life product which is fully reinsured at ALICO.
 No further reinsurance agreement is in place at ASL.
-The valuation difference of CHF 7.5 Mio between statutory and Solvency II amounts is due to the simplified approach used by ASL for measuring the technical provisions under Solvency II.
-The Solvency II amount, indeed, corresponds to the sum assured amount as of 31st December 2016 (see section D.2D.2.1 for more details)
+There is no valuation difference between statutory and Solvency II amounts as the company adopted the Solvency 2 reserve amounts within the statutory balance sheet.
+The Solvency II amount, indeed, corresponds to the sum assured amount as of 31st December 2018 and those is calculated with a conservative approach which complies with the statutory requirement (see section D.2D.2.1 for more details)